fhouska/fhouska/README.md

 # Hi there 👋
 ### I´m Fabiana 👩‍💻

-I am passionate about data.
+I´m passionate about data.
 I firmly believe that data can be powerful when communicated in a way that is friendly and understandable to everyone.
 As a lifelong learner, I am here to share my journey and my projects.
 If you have any questions or suggestions, please feel free to contact me.

 <!--
 **fhouska/fhouska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.